 Security and Privacy

-In 2018, the independent security auditing company, Cure53, conducted an audit of Surfshark's browser ad-ons.
-The testers reached the conclusion that the program's ad-ons "make a very robust impression and are not exposed to any issues, neither in the privacy nor in the more general security realms."
+In 2018, the independent security auditing company, Cure53, conducted an audit of Surfshark's browser extensions which "make a very robust impression and are not exposed to any issues, neither in the privacy nor in the more general security realms."
 Still, this audit was limited to Surfshark's browser extensions.
 As such, it can't really go toe-to-toe with its competitors who regularly allow all of their applications to be audited by third parties.

-Surfshark's help center contains general FAQs and a knowledge base with tutorials, as well as general and payment information.
-Although we were told that more languages were available for the help center, we could not find any apart from English.
+Surfshark's help center contains general FAQs and a knowledge base with tutorials, as well as billing and general information.

-Surfshark can be directly contacted via 24/7 live-chat or support ticket.
-On each occasion, it took roughly a minute for us to establish contact with helpful support personnel; our support email was answered after roughly seven hours.
+You can contact Surfshark directly via a 24/7 live chat or support ticket.
+With the latter, it took roughly a minute for us to be connected with helpful support personnel; our email was answered after approximately seven hours.

 Queries in languages other than English were answered by the live-chat support personnel using automatic translations.

-Surfshark's short response time gains it points in our test, however, multi-lingual personnel would be a welcome addition.
+Surfshark's short response time scored the provider some points, however, multi-lingual personnel would be a welcome addition.

 As in many other cases, the longer the subscription with Surfshark, the lower the monthly price.
-At 82% less than the monthly price, the 2-year subscription is a true bargain among even the least expensive VPN providers.
-An overview of the current prices can be found in the table below:
+At 81% less than the monthly price, the 2-year subscription is a true bargain among even the most affordable providers from our sample.
+An overview of current prices can be found in the table below:

 Subscriptions can be purchased by credit card, PayPal, Google Pay, Amazon Pay, cryptocurrencies, Alipay, or instant transfer.
 Special organizational or corporate rates are not offered.

-Most reviews on Trustpilot are positive, with 85% of users rating it "excellent" or "good".
-The service's solid price-performance ratio is the reason for much of this.
-Alternatively, most criticism of the service is related to the speed of the connections.
+Most reviews on Trustpilot are positive, with a significant number of users rating it "excellent" or "good".
+The service's solid price-performance ratio is the reason for much of this praise.
+Alternatively, most criticism of the service is related to the speed of its connections.